 By Kienan O’Doherty, Editor-In-Chief

-A new chapter for the future has already been written for both Ohio Wesleyan and the city of Delaware with the latest grand opening.
+A new chapter for the future has already been written for Ohio Wesleyan, the city of Delaware and Delaware County with the latest grand opening.

 The Delaware Entrepreneurial Center at Ohio Wesleyan University (OWU) opened its doors for the first time to the public with a special ribbon-cutting ceremony.
 The center, which takes the place of the old Stewart Annex, was completely remodeled to provide a home for those that are looking to venture into the business world.